-Di rayze aheym / The jouney home
+Di rayze aheym/The journey home

 -